rmp15/rstudio_cloud_tutorial/README.md

 # RStudio Cloud Tutorial for participants in Columbia Mailman SHARP Training

-Short guide on how to use the great features of RStudio Cloud in conjunction with SHARP Training courses
+Short guide on how to use the great features of RStudio Cloud in conjunction with SHARP Training courses\
+This guide assumes the user has functional knowledge of R and RStudio.\ This tutorial is NOT a guide to learning R or RStudio; there already countless fantastic guides out there!

 ![image](https://github.com/rmp15/rstudio_cloud_tutorial/blob/main/banner/banner.png)